SuperOfficeDocs/superoffice-docs/user-guide/en/diary/video-meetings.md

 # Work with video meetings

 > [!NOTE]
-> Before you can use this feature, the administrator must first configure yourpreferred video meeting service (Jitisi Meet, Google Meet or Microsoft Teams) in SuperOffice Settings and Maintenance.
+> Before you can use this feature, the administrator must first configure your preferred video meeting service (Jitsi Meet, Google Meet or Microsoft Teams) in SuperOffice Settings and Maintenance.

 ## Create a video meeting